BashhScriptKid/BashhScriptKid/README.md

 I kinda need some assistance here... :/

 ### Stacks(?)
-I don't really show my stacks here because I'm not really predictable myself (and lazy) But the gist is:
+I don't really show my stacks (in a _fancy_ way) here because I'm not really predictable myself (and lazy) But the gist is:
   - Have decent experience:
     - C#